jpadilla/django-project-template/README.md

 - Get value insight and debug information while on Development with [django-debug-toolbar](https://django-debug-toolbar.readthedocs.org).
 - Collection of custom extensions with [django-extensions](http://django-extensions.readthedocs.org).
 - HTTPS and other security related settings on Staging and Production.
-- Procfile for running gunicorn with New Relic's Python agent.
 - PostgreSQL database support with psycopg2.

 ## How to install